aleriboni/Advanced_Machine_Learning_Project/README.md

 ## Demo

 This section presents an application of the project of two new drivers.
+Each demo consists of 60 randomly selected images with a constant number of frames per class.
 For each frame is reported the expected class with the relative probability of belonging.

-### Driver 1
+#### Driver 1

 <p align="center">
   <img width="480" height="360" src="gif/gif_driver_1.gif">